Q. What and where is the

 Q. Where are the Headquarters, restrooms, food, drink and shuttle?

 - Purchase your tickets, pick up maps, and buy t-shirts at the Gazebo at Cooper + Young.

-- There are 28 award-winning restaurants in the neighborhood offering special discounts to visitors.
+- There are 28 award-winning restaurants in the neighborhood, many offering special discounts to visitors.
 Girl Scout Troop #13348 will be selling water and girl scout cookies.

 Q. Where do I park?
 Can I bring my bike?

 - There is ample parking along all the streets in the neighborhood.

 - Yes, The Cooper-Young neighborhood is bike friendly.
 Park your bike at any of the Ginkgo Leaf bike racks in front of businesses, then walk to the gardens.

 - You can also sign up for a guided bike tour of 20+ specially selected gardens.
 Sat.
 May 19, 10:30 at 1000 Cooper Street.

 - You can rent bikes at Revolutions Bike Co-op, 1000 Cooper, at the bike arches.

 Q. What is the cost, dates and hours of the walk?
 Is there a rain date?